hoangnv-bkhn/grive/grive/docs/readme.txt

             * -ls_files [folder_id/"root"] : Lists all files recursively present in the folder id given

-            * -download [file_id1] [file_id2]
-                Downloads the given file from your Google Drive Multiple files can be downloaded by putting file_ids one after the other Use "-d all" argument to download entire your entire Google Drive folder
+            * -d [file_id1] [file_id2] ([folder]) : Downloads the given file from your Google Drive Multiple files can be downloaded by putting file_ids one after the other -do, -od: Download with overwrite mode

             * -upload [file_name] : Upload file/folder corresponding to the address given to Google Drive, for one time.

             * -sync : Sync specified folder to Google drive

-            * -share [file_id] : Outputs the shareable link of the file.
+            * -s [file_id] ([mail]) : Outputs the shareable link of the file -sr, -rs : Share with 'reader' permission -sw, -ws : Share with 'writer' permission -su, -us : Unshare file
+                In case
+                    Don't specify [mail]    : Share/Unshare with type every one [mail] = 'all'          : Unshare file completely

             * -restore [file_id] : Restore files from trash.